Colliery | Development | 1860-99 1890s

 • 26th July: One man died from injury caused by lifting.

-• Aug: Duke of Devonshire agrees to lease 1476 acres of Top Hard coal to west of colliery.
+• Aug: Duke of Devonshire agrees to lease 1476 acres of Top Hard coal.

 • Aug: Great Northern Railway survey underway.